palaniichukdmytro/next-aws-amplify-strapi/README.md

-# next-aws-amplify-strapi
-Nextjs + AWS Amplify + Strapi 5
+This is a Nextjs + AWS Amplify + Strapi 5